alan-turing-institute/AutSPACEs/00-project-documentation/community/user-tests/user-test-notes.md

 * Like the colour
 * First thing noticed is picture on right-hand side, looking at that - the dog looks a bit disturbed
-* Click on “about”, reading through autspaces page
+* Click on “about”, reading through autSPACEs page
 * Reading through about the platform usage/registration
 * Like that it’s private & anonymous & also the dynamic consent of being able to change stories
 * Also enjoy reading other people’s stories if they’ve shared them